Land Registry in China

 The registration of property in China is subject to specific internal measures and checkups with the help of online and offline registration systems.
 The entire registration procedure has been simplified since 2009, granting both domestic and foreign entrepreneurs the right to easily purchase properties in China.
 It is good to know that even if the registration procedure met lots of improvements in recent years, it might take some time until the entire procedure is sealed.
 However, it is important to pay attention to the ways in which an attorney in China can provide legal advice for all persons interested in acquiring a property in China for which a verification is needed and recommended.
 A real estate due diligence is a normal procedure suggested by our lawyers, in order for you to be sure that the property you are about to purchase has no litigations involved.

-For more information about the Chinese real estate market and real estate due diligence services, you can contact our law firm in China.
+For more information about the real estate market and real estate due diligence services, as well as on immigration to China, you can contact our law firm in China.